Smarre/multi_ar/README.md

 * Ruby 2.1 or greater

-Known problems
+Known issues
 --------------

-- There is no tests
 - Currently pulls whole Rails, not only the parts MultiAR requires
 - May or may not work with Rails, please report if you test it
+- There is no test for only multi_ar gem, all tests are using multi_ar_migrations at the moment

 Developers